Loading...

 How to consume Chicken Breast, Quinoa without glucose spikes

-Take the time to chew your food thoroughly, which can aid in better digestion and control over blood sugar levels.
+Take your time to chew your food thoroughly and enjoy each bite.
+Eating slowly helps in better digestion and can moderate blood sugar levels.

 healthspan-mbl